ausekarsid/angular7-springboot-mysql/README.md

 Angular 7 is used to run AngularApp
 Spring boot with IDE is used to run CRUD

+Check and correct the correct port numbers for mysql, java application and angular app

 Use the following for the mysql database config.

 use db;